2021 Nor.Ca. Women's Handball Championship

 The 2021 Nor.Ca.
 Women's Handball Championship was the fourth edition of the championship, held from 22 to 27 August 2021 at Elgin, United States under the aegis of North America and Caribbean Handball Confederation.
 It was the first time in history that the championship is organised by the USA Team Handball.
 It also acted as the qualification tournament for the 2021 World Women's Handball Championship, with the top team from the championship directly qualifying for the event to be held in Spain.
 The tournament was held behind closed doors, due to the COVID-19 pandemic.

-Puerto Rico won the final 34–24 against Greeland, to capture their second title.
+Puerto Rico won the final 34–24 against Greenland, to capture their second title.